Mantano/iridium/README.md

 ### From Android Studio or Intellij IDEA:

-- File / New / From Version Control (https://github.com/Mantano/iridium_demo.git)
+- File / New / From Version Control (https://github.com/Mantano/iridium.git)
-- Run
+- Run the project in the `demo-app` subdirectory

 # Supported platforms